circuits/circuits/docs/source/dev/processes.rst

 --------------------------------------

-We employ the use of the `SCRUM Agile Process <http://en.wikipedia.org/wiki/Scrum_(development)>`_ and use `Pivotal Tracker`_ to track our stories, bugs, chores and releases.
-If you wish to contribute to circuits, please familiarize yourself with SCRUM and Pivotal Tracker.
+We employ the use of the `SCRUM Agile Process <http://en.wikipedia.org/wiki/Scrum_(development)>`_ and use our `Issue Tracker`_ to track features, bugs, chores and releases.
+If you wish to contribute to circuits, please familiarize yourself with SCRUM and `BitBucket <https://bitbucket.org/>`'s Issue Tracker.

 Bug Reports